yig/graphics101-raytracing-autograder/README.md

 # Raytracing Autograder

-This autograder is designed for  for [graphics101-raytracing](http://github.com/yig/graphics101-raytracing).
+This autograder is designed for [graphics101-raytracing](http://github.com/yig/graphics101-raytracing).
 Download this repository and run it via:

     python3 autograde.py path/to/build/raycasting